lw292/unixclass/README.md

 > At the bottom of the `nano` screen, you will find a list of keyboard shortcuts to help you with common tasks.
 Most importantly, press `Ctrl+O` to save (write out) the file, and press `Ctrl+X` to exit the nano program.

 > [!TIP]
-> You system may have other text editors installed, such as `vi`, `vim`, etc. They all have their own keyboard shortcuts.
+> You system may have other text editors installed, such as `vi`, `vim`, `emacs` etc. They all have their own keyboard shortcuts.

 > [!TIP]
 > To see if a command or program is available on your system, run: